madskristensen/Packman/README.md

   - Including ASP.NET, Cordova and Universal Windows Apps

 ### Installing a library
-Right-click any folder in your projet and hit
+Right-click any folder in your project and hit
 **Add Client-Side Library...**

 ![Install package](art/context-menu-install.png)